nuagenetworks/nuage-metroae/Documentation/UPGRADE.md

 Generate necessary data for the ansible playbooks to run by executing `build_upgrade` playbook.
 This requires `build_vars.yml`,  `upgrade_vars.yml`, and `user_creds.yml` to be populated according to the environment.
 The `user_creds.yml` file must contain VSD and VSC credentials as shown in the example file `examples\user_creds.yml`

-5. Run `./metro-ansible build_upgrade.yml -vvvv` to generate variables and files nedded for upgrade
+5. Run `./metro-ansible build_upgrade.yml -vvvv` to generate variables and files needed for upgrade

 ## VSD, VSC, & VSTAT (elasticsearch ) HA/Cluster upgrade at a glance